Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Proposed integral operator : PDIO

 Therefore, the symbol network $a^{nn}_\theta(x,\xi)$ is in $S^1_{1,0}(\mathbb{T}^n\times\mathbb{R}^n)$ as defined in Definition \ref{def_Euclidean_symbol}.
 Finally, using Theorem \ref{thm_connection}, we deduce that $\widetilde{a^{nn}}= a^{nn}|_{\mathbb{T}^n\times\mathbb{Z}^n}$ is in $S^1_{1,0}(\mathbb{T}^n\times\mathbb{Z}^n)$. \end{proof}

-We introduce the theorem on the boundedness of a toroidal PDO as follows: \begin{theorem}\cite{ruzhansky2009pseudo} \textbf{(Boundedness of a toroidal PDO in the Sobolev space)} Let $m\in\mathbb{R}$ and $k\in\mathbb{N}$, which is the smallest integer greater than $\frac{n}{2}$, and let $a:\mathbb{T}^n\times\mathbb{Z}^n\rightarrow\mathbb{C}$ such that
+We introduce the theorem on the boundedness of a toroidal PDO as follows: \begin{theorem}\citep{ruzhansky2009pseudo} \textbf{(Boundedness of a toroidal PDO in the Sobolev space)} Let $m\in\mathbb{R}$ and $k\in\mathbb{N}$, which is the smallest integer greater than $\frac{n}{2}$, and let $a:\mathbb{T}^n\times\mathbb{Z}^n\rightarrow\mathbb{C}$ such that

 and all multi-indices $\alpha$ such that $|\alpha|\leq k$ and all multi-indices $\beta$.
-Then the corresponding toroidal PDO $T_a$ defined in Definition \ref{def_toroidal_pdo} extends to a bounded linear operator from the Sobolev space $W^{p,s}(\mathbb{T}^n)$ to the Sobolev space $W^{p,s-m}(\mathbb{T}^n)$ for all $1<p<\infty$ and any $s\in\mathbb{R}$. \end{theorem}
+Then, the corresponding toroidal PDO $T_a$ defined in Definition \ref{def_toroidal_pdo} extends to a bounded linear operator from the Sobolev space $W^{p,s}(\mathbb{T}^n)$ to the Sobolev space $W^{p,s-m}(\mathbb{T}^n)$ for all $1<p<\infty$ and any $s\in\mathbb{R}$. \end{theorem}

 The restricted symbol network $\widetilde{a^{nn}_\theta}$ is in a toroidal symbol class $S^1_{1,0}(\mathbb{T}^n\times\mathbb{Z}^n)$ from Proposition \ref{prop}.
-Thus, it satisfies the condition in Theorem \ref{thm_boundedness}.
-Thus, the PDIO $T_{a_\theta}^{nn}$ with the restricted symbol network $\widetilde{a^{nn}_\theta}$ is a bounded linear operator from $W^{p,s}(\mathbb{T}^n)$ to $W^{p,s-1}(\mathbb{T}^n)$ for all $1<p<\infty$ and $s\in\mathbb{R}$.
+Hence, it satisfies the condition in Theorem \ref{thm_boundedness}.
+Therefore, the PDIO $\mathcal{K}_a$ \eqref{PDIO} with the restricted symbol network $\widetilde{a^{nn}_\theta}$ is a bounded linear operator from $W^{p,s}(\mathbb{T}^n)$ to $W^{p,s-1}(\mathbb{T}^n)$ for all $1<p<\infty$ and $s\in\mathbb{R}$.
 This implies that the PDIO is a continuous operator between the Sobolev spaces.
 Therefore, we expect that the PDIO can be applied to a neural operator \eqref{neural_operator} to obtain a smooth and general solution operator.
-A description of its application to neural operator is explained in Section \ref{sec:neural_operator}.
+A description of its application to the neural operator is presented in Section \ref{sec:apply_neural_operator}.